 The attached questionnaires are samples.
 Schools may use these as is, add questions to those that are suggested, or design their own form.
 The suggested questions relate to standards and are sufficiently similar to allow comparisons of responses across constituencies.
-On-line survey forms may be used such as SurveyMonkey (http://www.surveymonkey.com/home.asp).
+On-line survey forms may be used such as SurveyMonkey or Google Forms.